-Drop downs, the types of toilets that are fondly referred to as such at festivals, are basically crude tanks with steps leading up to a top level with twelve or so cubicles, six on each side built in.
-They’re toilets in a rather loose sense; they don’t have roofs.
+Drop downs - the types of toilets that are fondly referred to as such at festivals - are basically big tanks with steps leading up to a top level.
+They're about ten feet high and have twelve or so cubicles, six on each side.
+They’re toilets in a rather loose sense.
+They don’t always have roofs.
 Paper?
 You should be so lucky.

 After the first night of festivities I visited the nearest drop down at midday.
 The sun was directly on top of the cubicles, creating an oven-like effect.
 The smell was horrendous.
 As I got on with the business, I couldn’t help but peer down into the ammonia-scented sump; my eye was drawn to a repeatedly flashing oblong of light.
-Concentric waves appeared to emante from around the object, which, whatever it was, appeared to be pulsing, vibrating...
+Regular concentric waves emanted from the object.
+It appeared to be pulsing, vibrating...

-It then dawned on me that the object in question was some poor sap’s phone, the flashing light of course being the screen - someone was trying to ring it.
-It looked expensive, if memroy serves me it was a Nokia N95.
+It then dawned on me that the object in question was some poor sap’s phone, the flashing light of course being the screen.
+Someone was ringing it.
+It looked expensive, if memory serves me it was a Nokia N95.
 The drop was some six feet.
 Nobody was going to reach down and get that.
 Not that they’d want it back...

 So the moral is; don’t take anything of value to a music festival unless it you’re happy with it getting stuck somewhere nasty.